La-Mulana: Gameplay

 Initially, the protagonist is equipped with a whip, and has a small amount of vitality.
 Items in the game help advance the plot, some of which do not grant any abilities, but open up a new area or allow another item to be taken.
 Other items, however, do grant the protagonist abilities, and some are required to access new areas of the game.

 Most non-boss enemies in the game will not cause a lot of damage to the protagonist, however there are very few ways to restore life, and in many cases getting hit will cause the protagonist to fall off a hard-to-reach ledge and lose progress.
 An item in the game is available early on that enables teleportation back to the start (the location of the game's only save point) in addition to various waypoints.
 As explained in the game's manual, the general strategy of the game is to explore and solve as many puzzles as possible before getting low on life and teleport back when the risk of death becomes too great.
 However, actions taken in certain rooms can make it very difficult to return after warping out, so warping out is not always the wise action.

-One of the principles behind the game's design is difficulty: as described in the game's manual, the developers were disappointed in the lack of difficulty prevalent among many games, and sought to help create a sense of tension in the game—the example they gave was that, if one were a real-life archaeologist, one might think twice before jumping into a dark pit, but in many videogames, it is too easy to simply attempt the action, suffer the consequences, and reload.
+One of the principles behind the game's design is difficulty: as described in the game's manual, the developers were disappointed in the lack of difficulty prevalent among many games, and sought to help create a sense of tension in the game—the example they gave was that, if one were a real-life archaeologist, one might think twice before jumping into a dark pit, but in many video games, it is too easy to simply attempt the action, suffer the consequences, and reload.
 The tension is created by arming many features in the game with various traps that can easily befall reckless adventurers, as well as several complete dead ends, from which, short of teleportation, there is no way out.
 The game explains these traps as existing in order to protect the sacred ruins.